esdrasdl/Mobile/README.md

 #### CAF_DocumentDetector

 Provides an interface used to scan and validate documents.
-Ensures that the scanned doccument has enough quality to facilitate the process of Optical Character Recognition (OCR).
+Ensures that the scanned document has enough quality to facilitate the process of Optical Character Recognition (OCR).

 [Full documentation for CAF_DocumentDetector](https://github.com/combateafraude/android-sdk/wiki/CAF_DocumentDetector)